It’s not all about WhatsApp, you know, there are tons of android chat apps out there.

 It also implements a freemium business model.
 Skype to Skype calls are free, while calls to landline and mobile phones (via traditional telephone networks) are loaded through a system of user accounts based on credit debit called Skype.

 It is interesting to note that some network administrators have banned Skype on corporate, government, home, and education networks, citing reasons such as inappropriate use of resources, use of excessive bandwidth, and security issues.

 3. Telegram – Instant Messaging App

 Telegram is an instant messaging and cloud-based voice-over IP.
+A very popular and easy to use of all the android chat apps.
 The client applications are available for Android, iOS, Windows Phone, Windows NT, macOS, and Linux.

 Users can send messages and share photos, videos, stickers, and audio files of any type.

 The telegram client code is open-source software.
 The service also provides APIs for independent developers.
 In March 2018, there were 200 million telegram users.

 Messages and media in the telegram go under encryption when stored on its servers.
 Client-server communication also goes under encryption.

 The service provides encryption end to end for voice calls.
 It also provides end-to-end encrypted optional chats “secret” between two users, but not for groups or channels.
 Hence, secret texting apps have become popular a lot.